-Encompassing over 160 acres of fields, woodlands, and creeks, the Museum Park presents a unique setting to explore the intersection of art and nature.
+Encompassing over 160 acres of fields, woodlands, and creeks, the NCMA Park presents a unique setting to explore the intersection of art and nature.
 The Park art program extends into the landscape and invites visitors to encounter dramatic works of art by riding bicycles, walking dogs, or wandering along scenic paths.
 Step inside a cloud chamber.
 Picnic near spinning works of art, or jog along wooded trails.
 Discover points of interest on trailside signs with information on art, plants, animals, and ecology.
-Visit the Park often, and find your own special connection.
+Visit the Park often to find your own special connection, and sign up for email updates to learn more about Park events and news.

+There has never been a better time to explore the NCMA Park!
+It is free and open daily, including holidays, from dawn to dusk.
 The Museum encourages Park visitors to have a safe, rewarding experience.
-Rules are posted for the protection of visitors and the environment.
-Please help preserve and respect the Park’s natural resources, works of art, and other visitors by observing the regulations.
-There has never been a better time to explore the Museum Park!
-It is free and open daily, including holidays, from dawn to dusk.
-The Park is patrolled by Park staff and Museum security.
+Rules are posted for the protection of visitors and the environment, and the Park is patrolled by Park staff and Museum security.
+Please help preserve and respect the Park’s natural resources, works of art, and other visitors by observing the regulations below.

-The Museum Park has been transformed over the 30 years since the NCMA opened on Blue Ridge Road, growing from the original 50-acre site in 1983 to the current 164-acre campus of trails amid outdoor sculpture.
-The Museum Park provides a unique opportunity for experiencing art and active living.
+The NCMA Park has been transformed over the 30 years since the NCMA opened on Blue Ridge Road, growing from the original 50-acre site in 1983 to the current 164-acre campus of trails amid outdoor sculpture.
+The NCMA Park provides a unique opportunity for experiencing art and active living.

 Blue Cross and Blue Shield of North Carolina, The Hartfield Foundation, Hunter Industries, John Deere, Ruby C. McSwain, North Carolina Department of Environment and Natural Resources, and Wells Fargo Private Bank